somesaba/somesaba.github.io/_posts/2014-01-03-robot-foosball-pt1---intro-and-vision.md

 # Introduction

 Months ago, while burning the midnight oil at work for a late-night release, my team and I would take short foosball breaks when we had to wait for our servers to warm their caches.
 After one such escapade, my boss mentioned how cool it would be to build a foosball playing robot for the company's next hackathon.
 The fatigue from the day instantly faded.
-My persistent desire to build and create things that challenge my creativity had been unsatisfied for far too long.
-This had driven me to create [MacroTracker][MT], but this time I wanted to build something tangible and I wanted it to have some AI.
+My persistent desire to build and create had been unsatisfied for far too long.
+I produced [MacroTracker][MT] earlier in the year, but this time I wanted to build something tangible and I wanted it to have AI.
 Autonomous foosball was the perfect answer!

 I broke the project down into 3 milestones.
 First was the vision aspect, convert the images captured by the camera to some grid-based gamestate object and display it next to the raw camera feed.
 Second, I needed to complete the hardware and mechanics to control the players.
 Finally, I needed to write the AI to control the players, specifically I wanted it to learn how to play on its own with Q-learning or perhaps some sort of policy-search.
 All the code is available on my [github][github].